medwards1771/medwards1771.github.io/_posts/2024-09-11-understanding-ssh.md

 SSH (secure shell protocol) first appeared in 1995, designed by Finn Tatu Ylönen as a secure alternative to Telnet and various Unix shell protocols.
 SSH's selling point was that it introduced encryption as part of remote server authentication.

-The most profilic implementation of SSH is [OpenSSH](https://www.openssh.com/).
+The most prolific implementation of SSH is [OpenSSH](https://www.openssh.com/).
 OpenSSH is a derivative of Tatu Ylönen's original ssh 1.2.12 release.
 The OpenSSH suite of tools includes command line utilities like `ssh`, `ssh-keygen`, and `ssh-agent`.
 The [OpenBSD Project](https://www.openbsd.org/) builds and maintains OpenSSH as open-source software, despite its potential to make millions (or billions) through licensing fees.

 ## Some context